iPhone 17 vs iPhone 16: The upgrade the base iPhone needed, and why you probably don't need the Pro

 On the software side, both models run iOS 26, which introduces the new Liquid Glass design language, Live Translation, Call Screening, and Apple Intelligence features powered by on-device AI.

-The iPhone 17 will launch with iOS 26, which introduces the flashy new “Liquid Glass” design language and long-overdue quality-of-life features like Call Screening, Live Translate, and smarter Messages.
-The iPhone 16 will also get the update and those features with it on the same day as the iPhone 17's launch.
+The iPhone 17 comes with iOS 26, which introduces the flashy new “Liquid Glass” design language and long-overdue quality-of-life features like Call Screening, Live Translate, and smarter Messages.
+The same is true for the iPhone 16, so you are not losing anything by staying with, or going for the older model.

 Camera

 The iPhone 16 introduced the vertical camera layout but kept the same 48 MP main and 12 MP ultrawide image sensors that came with the iPhone 15.
-With the iPhone 17, the ultrawide camera is upgraded to 48 MP, delivering noticeably sharper detail and better results in Macro mode and in low-light scenarios.
+With the iPhone 17, the ultrawide camera has been upgraded to 48 MP.

-This is essentially the same ultrawide sensor as that on the iPhone 16 Pro models, but it is now capable of producing 24 MP photos thanks to iOS 26’s new multi-aspect capture pipeline (a feature that Apple has also extended to the iPhone 16 Pro and Pro Max).
-The result is higher detail, sharpness, and more accurate skin tones.
+This is essentially the same ultrawide sensor as that one on the iPhone 16 Pro models, but it is now capable of producing 24 MP photos thanks to iOS 26’s new multi-aspect capture pipeline (a feature that Apple has also extended to the iPhone 16 Pro and Pro Max).

 There's also a new Dual Capture feature on the iPhone 17, which lets users record simultaneously with the front and rear cameras.